DragonL40/logseq/pages/Volume Rendering.md

 - ## Ray Traversal
 	- How to sample the **volume ray**?
 	- Method 1: Regular Sampling
-		- Simply sample the points at a fixed interval along the ray (requires interpolation for a lot of the points).
+		- Simply sample the points at a fixed interval along the ray (requires interpolation for a lot of the points that doesn't lie on the edges of the voxel).
 	- Method 2: Scan Conversion
 		- Take the center of each voxel that the ray traverses.
+	- Method 3: Voxel Intersection
+		- Samples the